-Notice is hereby given that the Annual Meeting of Shareholders of The Gabelli Global Small and Mid Cap Value Trust, a Delaware statutory trust (the "Fund"), will be held on Monday, May 12, 2025, at 9:00 a.m., ET, at Indian Harbor Yacht Club, 710 Steamboat Road, Greenwich, Connecticut, 06830 and virtually by Internet webcast (the "Meeting"), and at any adjournments or postponements thereof for the following purposes:
+Notice is hereby given that the Annual Meeting of Shareholders of GAMCO Global Gold, Natural Resources & Income Trust, a Delaware statutory trust (the "Fund"), will be held on Monday, May 12, 2025, at 10:45 a.m., ET, at Indian Harbor Yacht Club, 710 Steamboat Road, Greenwich, Connecticut, 06830 and virtually by Internet webcast (the "Meeting"), and at any adjournments or postponements thereof for the following purposes:

-- 1. To elect two (2) Trustees of the Fund, one (1) Trustee to be elected by the holders of the Fund's common shares and holders of its 5.20% Series B Cumulative Preferred Shares ("Preferred Shares"), voting together as a single class, and one (1) Trustee to be elected by the holders of the Fund's Preferred Shares, voting as a separate class; and - 2.
+- 1. To elect three (3) Trustees of the Fund to be elected by the holders of the Fund's common shares and holders of its 5.00% Series B Cumulative Preferred Shares, voting together as a single class; and - 2.
 To consider and vote upon such other matters, including adjournments, as may properly come before said Meeting or any adjournments or postponements thereof.